earth-metal/ugladq2/README.md

 # uGladQ2
 MrElusive's Gladiator Bot is the most realistic non-human deathmatch opponent ("bot") available for Quake 2.
 (The Quake 3: Arena bot is the direct successor of the Gladiator Bot.)
 The source code for the Quake 2 version of the bot was never released, however the source for the game-types they can play was made available.

 This is an Unofficial effort to clean up the rough edges in the game source for the original Gladiator Bot, making the available Deathmatch types (particularly "Capture the Flag" and "Rocket Arena") more polished.
+See the CHANGELOG for a full list of improvements.

 Compatibility
 ---------------